-In response to the impacts of ongoing COVID-19-related measures, post-Brexit trading challenges and climate-related actions to transition to low carbon risks, companies may have made a number of decisions in respect of their workforce.
-These could include redundancies, continuation of salary payments (possibly at a reduced level) while an employee's activity is suspended, bonuses for employees continuing to work in more challenging circumstances, new incentive schemes linked to emissions and other climate-related targets or deferrals of bonus payments
+In response to the impacts of the conflict between Russia and Ukraine, increasing macroeconomic uncertainty and trading challenges, or climate-related actions to transition to a low carbon economy, companies may have made a number of decisions in respect of their workforce.
+These could include redundancies, continuation of salary payments (possibly at a reduced level) while an employee's activity is suspended, new incentive schemes linked to emissions and other climate-related targets or deferrals of bonus payments (possibly whilst extending the service period required).
+Companies may also be forced to consider subsequent restructuring actions (see below) as information on the long-term impacts of these events becomes available.

-(possibly whilst extending the service period required).
-If it is now less likely that an annual bonus will be paid, it will be necessary to consider whether a legal or constructive obligation exists such that an accrual should be made in interim financial statements in accordance with the requirements of IAS 34: B6.
+If it is now less likely that an annual bonus will be paid, it will be necessary to consider whether a legal or constructive obligation exists such that an accrual should be made in interim financial statements in accordance with the requirements of IAS 34:B6.
+Similarly, in accordance with paragraph B10 of IAS 34, companies should not be recognising an expense or liability for non-accumulating paid absences at the end of the half-yearly reporting period such as the costs of temporary suspension arrangements where the employees only have rights to receive payments as suspension occurs and for as long as the suspension lasts.